pmalen327/pmalen327.github.io/_posts/2025-10-15-Classification-of-Ops.md

-I don't have much more today, like I mentioned, this is mostly to get some kinks worked out with git and markdown etc. but I figured I may as well mention something foundational in operator theory and ultimately, noncommutative.
+I don't have much more today, like I mentioned, this is mostly to get some kinks worked out with git and markdown etc. but I figured I may as well mention something foundational in operator theory and ultimately, noncommutative geometry.